kushalkolar/MESmerize/source/user_guides/general/misc.rst

 A Python console is embedded in many parts of Mesmerize.
 You can use it to perform very specific operations, further automate tasks, save an analysis object, format plots, etc.

 The console is accessible in many windows through View -> Console.
 Within the console namespace ``this`` refers to the window.
-For example ``this`` refers to the :ref`Project Browser` Window instance in the Project Browser's console.
+For example ``this`` refers to the :ref:`Project Browser <ProjectBrowser>` Window instance in the Project Browser's console.
 A list of useful object references and helper functions are listed when you open most consoles.

 You can run entire scripts within the console.
 You can also use import statements to import libraries that you have in your Python environment.